JetBrains/guide/site/tips/rebase-feature-branch/index.md

 Let’s see the solution visually, then perform the IDE action.
 Our feature branch was based off a starting commit.
-We want to "re-do: the basing.
+We want to "re-do: the basing".
 Meaning, re-base.

 We want to act as if this branch started from a new commit, instead of the starting commit.